abl19/Sentimel-Analysis/README.md

 Either one will work
 Then, I import the library into my (.py) file.
 1)	Obtain data
-a.
 I have implemented a function that will return the three files.
 These files will be converted into an NLP file that allows me to implement the different attributes for tokenization.
-2)	Tokenization
-a.
-I implement different token attributes to obtain some of the information needed from the dataset and clean the data
+2)	Tokenization : I implement different token attributes to obtain some of the information needed from the dataset and clean the data
           i.	.text
           ii.
 Lemma_
           iii.
 Post_
           iv.
 Is_stop
           v.
 Is_punct
-3)	Classification
+3)	Classification - Vectorization
  				Still in Process